Stoicism and CBT: Is Therapy a Philosophical Pursuit?

 “People don’t just get upset.
 They contribute to their upsetness.” — Albert Ellis, 20th Century psychologist

 When you make the decision to seek counseling or therapy, you are in part making the decision to consult an applied philosopher — your therapist just may not know it!
-Cognitive-Behavioral Therapy (CBT) is one of the most well-known treatment models for anxiety, depression, and substance abuse — you’d be hard-pressed to find a psychotherapist who does not use any aspect of CBT in his or her practice.
-But CBT is also deeply indebted to the Stoic philosophers of ancient Greece.
+Cognitive-behavioral therapy (CBT) is one of the most well-known and well-regarded therapeutic treatment models for anxiety, depression, and substance abuse.

 In this article, we will explore the relationship between Stoicism and CBT.